top of page

 "The Picador" ~Picasso, Age 8

 Picasso's father was an art teacher who recognized his son's talent early.
-Many accounts state that he gave young Pablo his own brushes and space to work before he turned ten.
-Fortunately, historians have been able to preserve one of Picasso's earliest works - an oil painting titled "The Picador".
-Pablo created this when he was only eight years old!
+He gave young Pablo his own brushes and space to work before the boy turned ten.
+Historians have preserved one of his earliest pieces: an oil painting titled "The Picador," created when Pablo was just eight years old.

 As a teen, Picasso's technical skill surpassed that of many adults.
-He later became famous for "Cubism" - a unique art style that incorporates geometric forms.
-Eventually, he produced around 20,000 works across his lifetime.
+He later became famous for Cubism, a style built entirely on geometric forms.
+By the end of his life, he had produced around 20,000 works.

-Try it at home: A Cubist family portrait.
-Draw someone you love using only geometric shapes with this guide from Art Projects for Kids.
+Try it at home: Draw someone you love using only geometric shapes with this Cubist family portrait guide from Art Projects for Kids.

 2. Georgia O'Keeffe